 However, the definitions of political donations, political organisations and political expenditure used in the Companies Act 2006 are very wide.
 As a result, this can cover activities such as sponsorship, subscriptions, payment of expenses, paid leave for employees fulfilling certain public duties, and support for bodies representing the business community in policy review or reform.
-Shareholder approval is being sought on a precautionary basis only, to allow CCEP and any company which, at any time during the period for which this resolution has effect, is a subsidiary of CCEP, to continue to support the community and put forward its views to wider business and government interests, without running the risk of inadvertently breaching the legislation.
+Shareholder approval is being sought on a precautionary basis only, to allow CCEP and any company which, at any time during the period for which this resolution has effect, is a subsidiary of CCEP, to continue to support the community and put forward its views on wider business and government interests, without running the risk of inadvertently breaching the legislation.

-The Board is therefore seeking authority to make political donations to political organisations and independent election candidates not exceeding £50,000 in the UK and £50,000 in the rest of Europe in total and make political donations to political organisations other than political parties not exceeding £50,000 in the UK and £50,000 in the rest of Europe in total; and to incur political expenditure not exceeding £50,000 in the UK and £50,000 in the rest of Europe in total.
-In line with best practice guidelines published by the Investment Association, this resolution is put to Shareholders annually rather than every four years as required by the Companies Act 2006.
+The Board is therefore seeking authority to make political donations to political organisations and independent election candidates not exceeding £50,000 in the UK and £50,000 in the rest of Europe in total; make political donations to political organisations other than political parties not exceeding £50,000 in the UK and £50,000 in the rest of Europe in total; and to incur political expenditure not exceeding £50,000 in the UK and £50,000 in the rest of Europe in total.
+In line with best practice guidelines published by the Investment Association (the "IA"), this resolution is put to Shareholders annually rather than every four years as required by the Companies Act 2006.
 For the purposes of this resolution, the terms 'political donations', 'political organisations', 'independent election candidate' and 'political expenditure' shall have the meanings given to them in sections 363 to 365 of the Companies Act 2006.

-Resolution 13 - Authority to allot new shares
+Resolution 20 - Authority to allot new shares

 This resolution seeks authority from the Shareholders to allot shares or grant rights to subscribe for or to convert any securities into Ordinary Shares.
-The authority is expected to be renewed at each AGM.
-Paragraph a) of this resolution would give the Directors the authority to allot Ordinary Shares or grant rights to subscribe for or convert any securities into Ordinary Shares up to an aggregate nominal amount equal to $\leq 1,616,927.31$ (representing 161,692,731 Ordinary Shares of $\leq 0.01$ each).
-This amount represents approximately one-third of the issued ordinary share capital of CCEP as at 6 April 2018, the latest practicable date prior to publication of this Notice.
+The authority is expected to be renewed at each annual general meeting.
+Paragraph (a) of this resolution would give the Directors the authority to allot Ordinary Shares or grant rights to subscribe for or convert any securities into Ordinary Shares up to an aggregate nominal amount equal to €1,513,853.93 (representing 151,385,393 Ordinary Shares).
+This amount represents approximately one-third of the issued ordinary share capital of CCEP as at 13 April 2020, the latest practicable date prior to publication of this Notice.

-In line with guidance issued by The Investment Association ("IA"), paragraph b) of this resolution would give the Directors authority to allot Ordinary Shares or grant rights to subscribe for or convert any securities into Ordinary Shares in connection with a rights issue in favour of ordinary shareholders up to an aggregate nominal amount equal to €3,233,854.63 (representing 323,385,463 ordinary shares), as reduced by the nominal amount of any shares issued under paragraph a) of this resolution).
-This amount (before any reduction) represents approximately two-thirds of the issued ordinary share capital of CCEP as at 6 April 2018, the latest practicable date prior to publication of this Notice.
+In line with guidance issued by the IA, paragraph (b) of this resolution would give the Directors authority to allot Ordinary Shares or grant rights to subscribe for or convert any securities into Ordinary Shares in connection with a rights issue in favour of ordinary shareholders up to an aggregate nominal amount equal to €3,027,707.86 (representing 302,770,786 Ordinary Shares), as reduced by the nominal amount of any shares issued under paragraph (a) of this resolution).
+This amount (before any reduction) represents approximately two-thirds of the issued ordinary share capital of CCEP as at 13 April 2020, the latest practicable date prior to publication of this Notice

 The Directors have no present intention to exercise the authority sought under this resolution.
-The authority is however sought to ensure that CCEP has maximum flexibility in managing CCEP's capital resources.
+The authority is, however, sought to ensure that CCEP has maximum flexibility in managing CCEP's capital resources.
 If they do exercise the authority, the Directors intend to follow IA recommendations concerning its use (including as regards the Directors standing for re-election in certain cases).

-The authority sought under this resolution would apply until the end of next year's AGM or, if earlier, until the close of business on Friday, 28 June 2019.
+The authority sought under this resolution would apply until the end of next year's annual general meeting or, if earlier, until the close of business on Tuesday 30 June 2021.